Triangular Bastion: Current situation

 When construction of a new shopping mall was initiated in 2000, the remains of old fortification walls were found.
-The Triangula Bastion was excavated by the AIG Company under the direction of the Museum of the History of Riga and Navigation and Mārtiņš Lūsēns.
-As a result, the Triangula Bastion is the most extensively investigated part of Riga’s 17th–19th-century fortification system, the remains of which were preserved inside the new building.
+The Triangular Bastion was excavated by the AIG Company under the direction of the Museum of the History of Riga and Navigation and Mārtiņš Lūsēns.
+As a result, the Triangular Bastion is the most extensively investigated part of Riga’s 17th–19th-century fortification system, the remains of which were preserved inside the new building.

 When the new glass building was built, there were strong opinions about the building's architectural style.
 For people who had spent 70 years under the rule of Soviet Union and were not used to modern architecture, the new building was shocking.

 The building has large terraces with views of the riverside.
 For more than five years these terraces were not accessible to the public.
-Eventually, as Riga became more friendly and attractive for tourists, the management of the Triangula Bastion decided to open the terraces.
+Eventually, as Riga became more friendly and attractive for tourists, the management of the Triangular Bastion decided to open the terraces.

-Nearly all Riga city celebrations take place on the riverbank of the Daugava, the place where Triangula Bastion stands.
+Nearly all Riga city celebrations take place on the riverbank of the Daugava, the place where Triangular Bastion stands.